weakish/docs-en/views/leanengine_webhosting_guide-php.md

 {% endblock %}

 {% block custom_session %}
-If you need to store some properties in the session, you can store them by adding up a common CookieStorage.
+You can use `CookieStorage` to store properties in the session.

 ```php
 // Enable CookieStorage when the project starts